2023 Reading List

 The Interestings

-BY Meg Wolitzer
+by Meg Wolitzer

 My thoughts: This book was hard to get into but then got - as the title says - incredibly interesting.
 It follows the lives of six friends who meet at summer camp in Massachusetts in 1974 through until their late adult lives, based mostly from the perspective of Jules Jacobson, the self-proclaimed outsider of the group.
-It's a brilliantly cultural analysis of the US through the decades and what it means to be friends, to mature, to grow and to love.
+It's a brilliantly cultural analysis of the USA through the decades and what it means to be friends, to mature, to grow and to love.
 I read most of this book out loud to a friend as we drove across southern Africa and it passed the hours beautifully.

 Found: picked up from the Little Free Library in Woluwe-Saint-Lambert, Belgium in October 2020